shakedown/react-big-scheduler/README.md

   view type, and will render the time window of the `2017-12` month in `ViewTypes.Month` view type.
-- `viewType` is the initial view type, now Scheduler supports `Day`, `Week`, `Month`, `Quarter`, `Year` 5 built-in view types, in addition Scheduler now supports `Custom`, `Custom1`, `Custom2` 3 custom view types at the same time, in which you can control the time window yourself, refer to [this example](https://stephenchou1017.github.io/scheduler/#/customtimewindow). `viewType`, `showAgenda` and `isEventPerspective` are a group which should be contained in the SchedulerData.config.views array, and they together decide which view should be rendered.
-When `showAgenda` and `isEventPerspective` are both `false`, Scheduler will render the resource view, refer to [this example](https://stephenchou1017.github.io/scheduler/#/views).
+- `viewType` is the initial view type, now Scheduler supports `Day`, `Week`, `Month`, `Quarter`, `Year` 5 built-in view types, in addition Scheduler now supports `Custom`, `Custom1`, `Custom2` 3 custom view types at the same time, in which you can control the time window yourself. `viewType`,
+  `showAgenda` and `isEventPerspective` are a group which should be contained in the SchedulerData.config.views array, and they together decide which view should be rendered.
+When `showAgenda` and `isEventPerspective` are both `false`, Scheduler will render the resource view.
 - `showAgenda` is a bool value, if true, Scheduler will display the agenda view of current view type.
 Agenda view is read only.
 - `isEventPerspective` is a bool value, if true, Scheduler will display the task view of current view type.
 In